w1ldcrow/Horror-Mob-Randomizer/README.md

 ## Usage

-To use the Mob Name Randomizer, simply call the `generateMob()` function.
+To use the Mob Randomizer, simply call the `generateMob()` function.
 This function selects random attributes for a monster and displays them, along with an associated image, on the web page.

 ## Project Link